Wildlife Watch - Go Bat Crazy this summer!

 10th August 2016

 We’re lucky to have lots of wildlife that calls Moss Wood Home, thanks to our extensive grounds and various types of habitats throughout the park.
 Over the years both our staff and guests have spotted a variety of friendly visitors including birds, bees, butterflies, hedgehogs, deer and even bats.

 Bats have been spotted in our woodland areas at night.
 Whilst they can be difficult to identify from afar, there are in fact four species of bat common to the UK.

-Pipistrelles are the easiest to spot – coming out around sunset and flying erratically around buildings and lights.
+Pipistrelles are the easiest to spot – they typically come out around sunset and fly erratically around buildings and lights.

 Brown long-eared bats are difficult to spot as they fly very close to trees.
 They fly quite slow, hovering a lot, a bit like a big butterfly.

 Noctules are one of the biggest bats in Britain.
 They can be seen flying in a straight line quite high up, with distinctive narrow wings.

 Finally, watch out for Daubenton’s bats if you’re fishing at night.
 They fly very low over water, often skimming the surface like a mini hovercraft.
 You can sometimes see them reach out to grab an insect from the water with their feet.